cossacklabs/acra/README.md

 <p align="center"><img src="https://github.com/cossacklabs/acra/wiki/Images/readme/AcraArchi-Readme-combined.png" alt="Acra Server: architecture" width="700"></p>

-_On the left: typical infrastructure with AcraConnector and AcraServer, data is encrypted on client application using AcraWriter.
+_On the left: typical infrastructure with AcraConnector and AcraServer, data is encrypted on the client application using AcraWriter.
 On the right: server-side encryption using AcraServer in Transparent proxy mode._

 #### Integrating client-side encryption using AcraWriter

 This is what the process of encryption and decryption of data in a database looks like:

 - Your application encrypts some data through [**AcraWriter**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) by generating an [**AcraStruct**](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct) using Acra storage public key and then updates the database.
 AcraStructs generated by AcraWriter can't be decrypted by it — only the Acra's server side has the keys for decryption.
 - To retrieve the decrypted data, your application talks to [**AcraServer**](https://docs.cossacklabs.com/pages/documentation-acra/#server-side-acraserver).
-It is a server-side service that works as database proxy: it sits transparently between your application and the database and listens silently to all the traffic that's coming to and from the database.
+It is a server-side service that works as a database proxy: it transparently sits between your application and the database and silently listens to all the traffic coming to and from the database.
-- AcraServer monitors the incoming SQL requests and blocks the unwanted ones using the built-in configurable firewall called [**AcraCensor**](https://docs.cossacklabs.com/pages/documentation-acra/#acracensor-acra-s-firewall).
+- AcraServer monitors the incoming SQL requests and blocks the unwanted ones using the built-in configurable SQL firewall called [**AcraCensor**](https://docs.cossacklabs.com/pages/documentation-acra/#acracensor-acra-s-firewall).
 AcraServer only sends allowed requests to the database.
 Certain configurations for AcraServer can be adjusted remotely using [**AcraWebConfig**](https://docs.cossacklabs.com/pages/documentation-acra/#acrawebconfig) web server.
-- Upon receiving the database response, AcraServer tries to detect the AcraStructs, decrypts them, and returns the decrypted data to the application.
+- Upon receiving the database response, AcraServer tries to detect AcraStructs, decrypts them, and returns the decrypted data to the application.
 - AcraConnector is a client-side daemon responsible for providing encrypted and authenticated connection between the application and AcraServer. [**AcraConnector**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) runs under a separate user/in a separate container and acts as middleware.
 AcraConnector accepts connections from the application, adds an extra transport encryption layer using TLS or [Themis Secure Session](http://docs.cossacklabs.com/pages/secure-session-cryptosystem/), sends the data to AcraServer, receives the result, and sends it back to the application.

 #### Integrating server-side encryption using AcraServer in Transparent proxy mode

 [Transparent proxy mode](https://docs.cossacklabs.com/pages/documentation-acra/#transparent-proxy-mode) allows you to configure [**AcraServer**](https://docs.cossacklabs.com/pages/documentation-acra/#server-side-acraserver) to encrypt records in specific database columns without altering the application code.
 Basically, AcraServer here performs AcraWriter's duties.

-This mode is useful for large distributed applications, where updating the source code of each client app separately is complicated.
+This mode is useful for large distributed applications, where separate updating of the source code for each client app is complicated.

 - Imagine that the client application wants to update some data in the database.
 The application logic doesn't need to change because there's no need to integrate AcraWriter library into the application code.
 The application sends SQL requests with plaintext data through [**AcraConnector**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) and AcraServer to the database, as described above.
 There's a secure transport layer between AcraConnector and AcraServer (via TLS or Themis Secure Session), so data from client app is transmitted via a secure channel.
 - On receiving SQL queries, AcraServer parses each query and encrypts the desired values into [**AcraStructs**](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct).
 To know which values to encrypt, AcraServer uses a special configuration file (known as `encryptor_config_file`) that describes which columns in which tables should be encrypted.
 AcraServer uses AcraStruct encryption key just as AcraWriter would.